ycs77/jquery-plugin-bsModal/README.md

 * Type: `String|null`
 * Default: `null`

-Define the upload url, if type is not string, then can't upload.
+Define the upload url, if action is null, then can't upload.

 #### fileName